Alberta artist builds a House of Peace at the Red Deer museum - Red Deer Advocate

 Her mediation culminates in an exhibit at the Red Deer Museum and Art Gallery that asks viewers to also take up this rumination in their own lives.
 Loewan wants us to think about what we can personally do to make this world a better place.

-The display, House Inspiring Peace opens on Friday with the Edmonton-based artist in attendance from 5 to 8 p.m.
-For over two decades, 74-year-old Loewan has explored the universal question of how to create a more harmonious world by using visual metaphors.
+The display, House Inspiring Peace opens Friday with the Edmonton-based artist in attendance from 5 to 8 p.m.
+For more than two decades, 74-year-old Loewan has explored the universal question of how to create a more harmonious world by using visual metaphors.

 The highlight of her display is a large, three-dimensional Asian-style house, Loewan created of hand-cut paper in a peace symbol design.
 Viewers can enter it and read sentences running along the interior walls: